 - SSTP: Very firewall-friendly and uses HTTPS port 443.
 It can be a good fallback when other protocols are blocked, but you’ll need a server that supports SSTP.

-What Windows VPN doesn’t offer by default compared to many premium VPNs: Best free vpn for microsoft edge: comprehensive guide to using, testing, and choosing a free VPN for Edge in 2025
+What Windows VPN doesn’t offer by default compared to many premium VPNs: Is mullvad vpn free and how Mullvad VPN pricing, privacy, and setup compare for VPN users in 2026

 - WireGuard support for ultra-fast, modern, and lean tunneling some Windows builds and enterprise setups can use it, but it’s not the default in the built-in client.